 What are they?

 An Environmental Site Assessment is a study of the past and present activities on a site to determine the likelihood of contamination and what effects that contamination might have on both humans and the environment.
+It is conducted by a trained environmental consultant and can take from anywhere between a few weeks to a few years – depending on how many phases are conducted and how long each phase takes.
+Contamination can include things like dangerous chemicals, groundwater contamination, soil quality & contamination and surface water quality.

 What do they encompass?